-In the United States, following the AMA's establishment of a new Category 1 CPT code, CMS finalized payment rules for hospitals, facilities, and physicians that facilitates coverage and reimbursement for the ablation of malignant prostate tissue with HIFU technology, effective January 1, 2021.
+In the United States, following the American Medical Association's ("AMA") decision to establish a new Category 1 CPT code for the ablation of malignant prostate tissue with transrectal HIFU technology, CMS finalized payment rules for hospitals, facilities, and physicians that facilitates coverage and reimbursement, effective January 1, 2021.
 U.S. private insurers are continuing to evaluate and advance coverage and payment policies related to HIFU procedures for prostate cancer patients.
 We have engaged Medical Technology Partners (MTP) and Argenta Advisors, two leading reimbursement consultancies, to support us in reimbursement analysis and strategies.
-As public and private payors expand coverage and payment for HIFU procedures, our Focal One HIFU device and procedure likely will have accelerated market access and demand in the United States.

-On the hospital payment side, the 2023 final rule upgrades the HIFU procedure from Level 5 Urology Ambulatory Payment Classification (APC) in 2022 to Level 6 in 2023.
-This translates into reimbursement to a hospital performing a HIFU procedure on a Medicare patient to approximately \$8,500 per procedure as a national average, adjusted locally based on the wage index, from the previous approximately \$4,500.
-The Centers for Medicare and Medicaid Services (CMS) will continue to update payment rates for hospitals on a yearly basis as part of the Hospital Outpatient Prospective Payment System (OPPS) Rulemaking.
+On the hospital payment side, the 2023 final rule upgraded the HIFU procedure from Level 5 Urology Ambulatory Payment Classification ("APC") in 2022 to Level 6 in 2023.
+The 2024 final rule maintained the APC 6 payment level.
+This translates into reimbursement to a hospital performing a HIFU procedure on a Medicare patient to \$8,777 per procedure as a national average, adjusted locally based on the wage index, compared to the previous level of approximately \$4,500 in 2022.
+The CMS will continue to update payment rates for hospitals on a yearly basis as part of the OPPS Rulemaking.

 On the physician payment side, CMS first established a payment to physicians performing a HIFU procedure in the U.S. in 2021.
-The American Medical Association (AMA) has set the work Relative Value Units for a physician performing a HIFU procedure at 17.73.
-In the 2023 Final Rule of the Physician Fee Schedule, CMS has set the total facility Relative Value Units ("RVUs") at 28.84.
-This translates to an average payment of \$977 for a urologist performing a HIFU procedure on a Medicare patient in a facility setting in 2023.
-As a reference, a comparable established minimally invasive therapy for prostate cancer, cryotherapy, yields 22.56 total facility RVUs, which translates to \$764 for the urologist under the same setting and patient conditions in 2023.
-A radical prostatectomy would grant the urologist 34.39 total facility RVUs, which translates to a Medicare payment of \$1,165, or 35.18 total facility RVUs and \$1,192 if performed laparoscopically or robotically.
-Of note, CMS has finalized a reduction of 18% for the physician payment for a robotic prostatectomy in 2023 compared to 2022, significantly reducing the difference between this procedure and HIFU in terms of physician payment.
+The AMA has created a Current Procedure Terminology code and CMS has set the work Relative Value Units for a physician performing a HIFU procedure at 17.73.
+In the 2024 Final Rule of the Physician Fee Schedule, CMS has set the total facility Relative Value Units ("RVUs") at 29.21.
+This translates to an average payment of \$956 for a urologist performing a HIFU procedure on a Medicare patient in a facility setting in 2024.
+As a reference, a comparable established minimally invasive therapy for prostate cancer, cryotherapy, yields 22.84 total facility RVUs, which translates to \$748 for the urologist under the same setting and patient conditions in 2024.
+A radical prostatectomy would grant the urologist 34.83 total facility RVUs, which translates to a Medicare payment of \$1,140, or 35.53 total facility RVUs and \$1,163 if performed laparoscopically or robotically.
+Of note, CMS has finalized an 18% reduction for the physician payment for a robotic prostatectomy in 2023 compared to 2022, significantly reducing the difference between this procedure and HIFU in terms of physician payment.